KempnerInstitute/distributed-inference-vllm/README.md

 | DeepSeek-R1 | 671B | [HF Link](https://huggingface.co/deepseek-ai/DeepSeek-R1) | [Link](README_DeepSeekR1.md) |

+> [!NOTE]
-> **Note:** Follow this repository for regular updates on deployment instructions for the latest models on AI clusters.
+> Follow this repository for regular updates on deployment instructions for the latest models on AI clusters.